 The Bedlington is generally regarded as quite easy to train and definitely loves to go for her daily walk.
 In fact this breed often loves to run and run, therefore a tight grip on her lead is often a wise stance to take in public places.
 Being such an active breed, with a hunting instinct, your pet can very quickly get into all kinds of dirty environments, often at the expense of her newly cleaned coat.
 For example, many love to explore holes looking for possible unsuspecting prey.

 So, there is no avoiding a grooming regime with this breed.
+Let’s read on for tips on how to groom a Bedlington Terrier.

 A Bedlington Terrier Grooming Guide